 It’s time for questions like:

 - What’s do you think of the government’s policy on fintech?

 2. What would you do to improve our website or IT?

 3. How would you tackle the competition in the market for our product?

-Recent developments and staying up to date is what most employers desire of you.
-Stay abreast the latest fintech developments, projects, and news.
+Recent developments and staying up to date is are what most employers desire of you.
+Stay abreast of the latest fintech developments, projects, and news.
 Don’t repeat facts and figures.
 Rather add value by giving your insights.

 E. Your ability to solve problems innovatively:

 The questions here are real tests and can be perplexing at times.